What is subsidence?

 The most common treatments for subsidence include:

-Although it is often the treatment most associated with subsidence, underpinning the foundations to increase their depth and prevent further movement is only recommended as a last resort, due to its costly and lengthy procedure.
+Although it is a treatment commonly associated with subsidence, underpinning the foundations to increase their depth and prevent further movement is a costly and lengthy process and thus is only recommended as a last resort.

-If the subsidence is caused by soil being washed away by water leaking from drains, repair work to the damaged pipework may satisfactorily stabilise the building.
+Similarly, if the subsidence is caused by soil being washed away by water leaking from drains, repair work to the damaged pipework may stabilise the building enough.

 If the property you are intending to purchase has been repaired for subsidence in the past, your conveyancer should attain the necessary documentation to verify that the repairs were conducted to the standards set out by the Building Research Establishment.